tommyxchow/frosty/README.md

 I'm limited to what is available in the [Twitch API](https://dev.twitch.tv/docs/api/reference), so certain features from the Twitch web or mobile app (e.g., voting on predictions and category viewer count) are sadly not available at the moment.

 Other features related to ad-blocking or utilizing private APIs will likely not be implemented officially because they would violate Twitch's terms of service.
 My highest priority currently is staying on the app stores and focusing on making features for those builds.

-I'll try to add as many features as possible but occasionally I may take a break or be limited in time due to studies and personal reasons.

 ### Where can I report a bug or request a new feature?